Art

 I paint.
 I always buy prepared canvases (already gessoed), and I stretch

 that canvases on a wooden frame myself.
-I also paint on Linen, as in

 Brushes: